 How will this affect your water service?

 Fire hydrant flushing may cause a temporary discoloration of water and a temporary reduction in water pressure.
-The discoloration is not harmful and can be flushed out by running cold water through a faucet.
+The discoloration is not harmful and can be flushed by running cold water through a faucet, preferably at the highest point in your residence.
 Check for discolored water before doing laundry when crews are flushing nearby.

-Flushing will take place in several phases and will begin at Reservoir Park and progress outwards to the service area boundaries.
+Flushing will take place in several phases and will begin near Reservoir Park and progress outwards to the service area boundaries.
+See where CreWs are flushing and what hydrants have been flushed.

 Capital Region Water will be using an automated phone system, Nextdoor.com, and Twitter to notify customers as the flushing program progresses.